-As in the case of the AEI speech, I shall attempt a closer analysis of the above excerpt later in the book.
-For now, it has served to illustrate the dynamic character of the proposed STA model.
+As is the case with the AEI speech, the analysis of the text of the Whitehall address finely illustrates the dynamic character of the (pre-)proposed STA model.
 The "S," "T" and "A" parameters of analysis are designed to complement one another in accounting for the global legitimization effect; furthermore, their complementary capacity is a factor in keeping up with the macro function of the political performance in case there is underrepresentation of one of the three proximization aspects.